 We didn’t plan to do anything on our first day in Dublin.
-We knew that jet lag would make an unwanted appearance, so we purposely left our schedule wide open.
-Even with the first day spent at our apartment rental, we felt that 3 days was a sufficient amount of time to explore Dublin.
+We knew jet lag would make an unwanted appearance, so we purposely left our schedule wide open.
+Even with the first day spent mostly at our apartment, we felt 3 days was enough time to explore the Ireland capital.

 Instead, we wandered up and down the River Liffey and indulged in a few pints of Guinness.
 It was a good compromise.
 See our pictures of Dublin Ireland.

 Here’s a link to find the best Dublin hotel deals.

 Breakfast is included for kids